 I am so thrilled to be back home in Seattle as a reporter for Q13, a station I grew up watching.
 My family moved to Seattle from Yerevan, Armenia during the collapse of the Soviet Union when I was five years old.
 English is my fourth language.
 I’m fluent in Armenian and speak Russian and French.
-I’m really proud of my global upbringing; it has shaped me to better connect with the people I interview and shed light on unique perspectives in our community.
+My global upbringing has helped me to better connect with the people I interview and shed light on unique perspectives in our community.
 Storytelling has always been a part of my life; my earliest memories are of picking up anything I could find, using it as a microphone and rambling in front of my dad’s camcorder non-stop about what happened that day.

 Being a journalist is my childhood dream come true, I take great pride in sharing your stories and informing the public about current events.
 There’s also something extra special about getting to do what I love in my hometown.

-Before joining Q13 FOX in February 2017, I was a reporter and host for a newsmagazine show, CityStream, on the Seattle Channel telling long-form feature stories.
-My career has taken me coast to coast.
-Before returning home to Seattle, I was reporting at the CBS/FOX affiliate, WPRI-TV in Providence, Rhode Island.
-There, I covered multiple breaking news stories each day and reported major national trials including the Boston Marathon bomber, Dzhokhar Tsarnaev, and the NFL’s Aaron Hernandez.
+Before joining Q13 FOX in February 2017, I was a host and reporter for CityStream, a newsmagazine show on the Seattle Channel.
+My career has spanned coast to coast.
+Prior to returning home to Seattle, I was reporting at the CBS/FOX affiliate, WPRI-TV in Providence, Rhode Island.
+There, I covered multiple breaking news stories each day and reported on major national trials including the Boston Marathon bomber, Dzhokhar Tsarnaev, and the NFL’s Aaron Hernandez.
 I also covered the historic blizzard of 2015 in one of the hardest hit spots, as New England got more than 30 inches of snow.

 Before moving to the East Coast, I was the primetime anchor and reporter at the CBS/ABC affiliate KIFI/KIDK-TV in Idaho Falls.
 There, I was able to leverage my skills as a reporter, anchor and producer and take the shows I anchored to the number one spot in the market.
-While in Idaho, in addition to daily assignments, I covered the nuclear industry beat and the health beat, where I spearheaded a series to help the public through the rollout of the Affordable Care Act.
-International stories are one of my favorite topics, and while in Idaho I launched a segment with a former White House official on current international affairs discussing everything from the rise of ISIS to U.S-Russia relations.
+While in Idaho, in addition to daily assignments, I covered the nuclear industry beat and the health beat, where I spearheaded a series to help the public through the roll-out of the Affordable Care Act.
+International stories are one of my favorite topics and at that station I launched a segment with a former White House official on current international affairs discussing everything from the rise of ISIS to U.S-Russia relations.
 Before making the move to television, I was a print and radio journalist.
 I started my career at the NPR affiliate in Seattle, KUOW Public Radio, where I worked my way up from intern to eventually anchoring the hourly newscasts.